 The 1911 at the Imperial Hotel

-The 1911 is Imperial’s frequently awarded and widely recognized restaurant.
+is Imperial’s frequently awarded and widely recognized restaurant.
 The opulence and décor combined with the service and quality of fare stands tall alongside any renowned hotel in the city.
 The outside sitting area with a view of the garden is serene, while the food is a mix of Indian and Continental options and offers a whole host of breakfast choices, from cold cuts to piping hot idlis and more.

 Conceived as an all-in-one restaurant, this place is split into two levels, with the dining area below and a bar on the upper level.
 The breakfast menu offers a variety of dishes and great if you like your breakfast early and piping hot.